MapRock/TimeMolecules/tutorials/time_molecules_hook/readme.md

 A scam email is not alarming because one or more features are blatantly wrong.
 It is alarming because many features are right.
 It mimics a trusted institution, a familiar workflow, a known person, a normal transaction, or a reasonable request.
 The scammer’s job is camouflage.
 The defender’s job is not merely classification.
 The defender’s job is to notice what the camouflage failed to hide.

-That is why this is not just a machine-learning scoring problem.
+That's why this is not just a machine-learning scoring problem.
 Scores from ML models usually consider a few input features, run it through a computation trained by an algorithm, and outputs a score.
 That score is only based on the parameter values.
 Granted those parameters were chosen because they are more "predictive" of an output than other potential parameters.
 This isn't a bad thing, in fact it's desireable.
 We don't want to make the model rigid, tied to what is in the training data, which probably won't reflect the world as it changes.

 Because such ML "scores" consider only the most predictive parameters.
 A score can be useful, but a single score is often a compression of the very clues we need to preserve.
 In rare-event detection, the little things matter.
 Rare events are often perfect storms of many small factors.
 No one factor screams.
 But several tiny oddities, recognized together, change the meaning of the event.